-The Federal Rules of Civil Procedure establish how civil lawsuits are filed, pursued, and tried in federal courts.
-AAJ closely monitors proposed changes to the Federal Rules, which are considered by the Judicial Conference’s Committee on Rules of Practice and Procedure and its five advisory rules committees.
+The Federal Rules establish how civil lawsuits are filed, pursued, and tried in federal courts.
+AAJ closely monitors proposed changes to Federal Rules, which are considered by the Judicial Conference’s Committee on Rules of Practice and Procedure and its five advisory rules committees.

 AAJ participated in the rulemaking on corporate depositions and successfully advocated for removing conferral on the number and description of topics, and removal of an ongoing duty to confer.

 AAJ works to protect the civil justice system by participating in the development of law through filing amicus curiae briefs in federal and state courts, including in the United States Supreme Court